-In the bathroom a skylight may be installed.
-This will be located above the tub/shower.
+A skylight may be an optional feature in the bathroom.
+If installed, it may be located above the tub/shower.

-A 12 volt vent may be installed in the kitchen.
-This vent is equipped with a rain sensor on the roof hood.
+In the kitchen area, an optional feature may be the 12 volt vent equipped with a rain sensor on the roof hood.
 Anytime the vent is open and it senses rain, it will automatically close.
 The vent is controlled by the wall thermostat.
 Once powered "ON" and the desired temperature is selected, the vent will run until the temperature is reached.
 When the temperature is reached, the vent will automatically shut off.